-For me there are 5 main considerations: uptime/reliability, security, support/helpfulness, extra features and cost.
+There are 5 main considerations when choosing blog hosting: uptime/reliability, security, support/helpfulness, extra features and cost.
 Let’s look at each in turn:

 This is a HUGE consideration.
 If you are spending all that time creating a wonderful blog, writing hard, sharing everywhere and building a business, the last thing you want is downtime!

 Downtime is when your blog can’t be viewed by your readers.
 This can be for a number of reasons: but one of the most common is because your host is having server problems.
 And hosts vary hugely on this one.
 Some hosts will proudly declare that they have 99.99% uptime, while others are notorious for being down A LOT!!
 So try and find this out before choosing your host.
 If a host has a good record on this one, they will be shouting it from the rooftops (well OK it will be clearly mentioned on their website – possibly with graphs!)

 One of the reasons I chose my hosting company, SiteGround, was their amazing 99.99% uptime – one of the best in the industry!
 You can find out more about SiteGround’s Uptime Technology here.

 Another big consideration when choosing a hosting company for your blog is security.
 You want to make sure your blog is being protected and is not getting hacked.
 Now your hosting company is most likely not going to do the whole job for you (this depends a little on the level of plan you are on) – you will probably need a security plugin too, but a good host certainly should do a lot to protect your blog.
 I love how SiteGround talks about their proactive security practices and firewall rules.
 It gives me peace of mind!